MihaiChirculete/WorldGuard/README.md

 Be sure to check the above link when updating the plugin to see changes and view available flags. (can also be found in-game by doing /rg flags get region_name)

 # Download
-You can download the compiled plugin from [here](https://zee.gl/XCVfgC).
+You can download the latest stable compiled plugin from [here](https://zee.gl/SxwFnDg6).
+If you want more frequent updates you can get the compiled plugin from[here](https://zee.gl/XCVfgC), however keep in mind that these versions have a higher risk of bugs.

 # Customizable Permissions
 Some flags come with their own permission in order to customize regions even more and only allow certain groups of players do certain actions in a region.